-Herman Miller Inc. based in Zeeland, Michigan, is a major global manufacturer of office furniture, equipment and home furnishings.
+Herman Miller Inc. based in Zeeland, Michigan, is a major global manufacturer of office and home furniture.

 Among classic Herman Miller products are the Aeron chair, Marshmallow sofa, and the Eames Lounge Chair.